Limp dick (also known as limp dick syndrome) is a slang term used for erectile dysfunction.

 Dealing with a limp dick can be devastating – but learning more about what it is and what causes it is a great place to start.
 So, if you got this far you’re already nailing it.

-With Mojo’s free trial, you’ll get access to an erection program that includes expert guidance from top doctors and therapists, as well as clinically proven exercises for limp dicks.
+With Mojo’s trial, you’ll get access to an erection program that includes expert guidance from top doctors and therapists, as well as clinically proven exercises for limp dicks.
 Sounds pretty good, right?

 And remember, even though erection issues are personal, you don’t have to go it alone.
 Mojo’s anonymous community is here if you want to talk and read about how other men have solved their limp dick issues.